-The new data I refer to in the beginning is a reference to yesterday’s video-of-the-day Modern Meat Not Ahead of the Game.
-Lead has also been found in protein powder supplements, ayervedic medicine supplements, andother animal products.
-Maybe in shot kangaroo meat too?
-Like mercury in tuna, no level of lead consumption can be considered safe.
-So what’s the least unhealthy meat?
-Find out in tomorrow's video-of-the-day Good Grub: The Healthiest Meat.
+The new data I refer to in the beginning makes reference to yesterday’s video, Modern Meat Not Ahead of the Game.
+Lead has also been found in protein powder supplements (see Heavy Metals in Protein Powder Supplements); Ayurvedic medicine supplements (see Get the Lead Out); and other animal products (see Cannibalistic Feed Biomagnification).
+Maybe in shot kangaroo meat too (again, see Modern Meat Not Ahead of the Game).
+Like mercury in tuna (see Nerves of Mercury), no level of lead consumption can be considered safe.
+So, what’s the least unhealthy meat?
+Find out tomorrow in Good Grub: The Healthiest Meat.

-For some context, please check out my associated blog post: Lead Poisoning Risk From Venison
+For further context, check out my associated blog post, Lead Poisoning Risk From Venison.